Katy Perry Has No Plans To Tour Anytime Soon

 Katy Perry recently treated fans to an Instagram Live Q&A session and revealed that she has no plans to take her new music on a tour, per Music News.

-Today, Perry released her new single, “Small Talk,” worldwide and held the Q&A session to promote the track.
+Today, Perry released her new single “Small Talk” worldwide and held the Q&A session to promote the track.

 One fan asked Katy if she will be hitting the road soon to perform her new songs.
 Sadly, the answer probably wasn’t what they wanted to hear.

 “I’m not going on tour soon, but I am putting out music.
 When I go on tour, I go around the whole world.
 It takes a lot of planning.
-It takes a year,” the “I Kissed A Girl” hitmaker explained.
+It takes a year,” the “I Kissed a Girl” hitmaker explained.

 “When I am on tour, I love it.
 I love to share the adventures, the culture… the cities I get to enjoy and the people I get to meet, the people I get to connect with.
 So, you will know when I’m going on tour.”

-Another “Katy Kat” questioned whether she would be performing at this years MTV Music Video Awards.
+Another “Katy Kat” questioned whether she would be performing at this year’s MTV Music Video Awards.
 Again, the answer might not have been the one they wanted.

-“I am not performing on the VMAs, so not everything you read on the internet is true,” the “Chained To The Rhythm” songstress expressed.
+“I am not performing on the VMAs, so not everything you read on the internet is true,” the “Chained to the Rhythm” songstress expressed.

 “Small Talk” is the second single release from Perry this year as the lead artist.
 It was co-written with Charlie Puth, Johan Carlsson, and Jacob Kasher Hindlin.